saurabhkrsingh97/utility-scripts/README.md

 # Utility Scripts

-Python scripts for personal use in projects.
+Scripts/Datasets for personal use in projects.